wix/Detox/docs/Guide.DevelopingWhileWritingTests.md

 >NOTE: running `react-native run-ios` will start a simulator and install your app on it, running `detox test` will also start possibly a different simulator, so you'll find yourself with two open simulators.
 You can safely close the simulator started by react-native, everything will continue working as expected.

+### 2. Make sure your react-native packager is running.

-Once the app is compiled you can start running detox tests.
+### 3. Once the app is compiled you can start running detox tests.

 ```sh
 detox test